alexcaughman/iteration_station/README.md

 The table shows that precipitation has a positive correlation to accidents, but so does humidity.
 Still, both are weak correlations.
-It is obvious that weather plays a part in traffic incidents, but not the major part.
+It is obvious that weather plays a part in traffic incidents, but not a major part.

 We were interested to see if there were any relevant relationships between these variables and accident count.
 We did find some interesting results from these evaluations.
 As can be seen below (figure 5), precipitation and humidity have similar, albeit weak, correlations.

 (Figure 5: Correlation_Comparison_Precip_Humidity.png)

 ![alt text](https://github.com/alexcaughman/iteration_station/blob/master/Images/Correlation_Comparison_Humidity_Precipitation.png)

+From this chart we can see that many of the zip codes actually see more correlation to humidity than precipitation.
+However, when looking at average precipitation and average humidity to try to understand this further, we cannot make any meaningful conclusions.
+It is to be noted that if precipitation was reported in %, we would likely be better able to compare average precipitation and average humidty in a meaningful way, given they would have the same units and share the same right axis.

 Also, we wanted to consider whether the heat index in Atlanta had any bearing on traffic accidents.
 Unfortunately, we did not have enough data to calculate that metric.